 Think about the last time you met with a prospective buyer.
 How did that conversation go?

 You prepared your pitch.
 You created a snappy PowerPoint deck specifically for the sales meeting.
 You considered every possible question or objection the buyer could come up with – and you prepared responses for each scenario.

 And the conversation went in every direction but a straight line.

-What we often forget is that we are not giving a commencement speech.
+We are giving a sales presentation, not a commencement speech.
 The buyer isn’t a rapt audience, hanging on every word, waiting to be handed the right nugget of information, the one perfect PPT that will change his life.

 Buyers are people.
 With businesses to run.
 And families to support.
 And places to be.